coderefinery/presentations/talk.md

 ### Challenges

-- Team is generally not recruited from research groups (advantage: new perspective and experience in programming, disadvantage: sometimes creates gap)
+- Team is generally .blue[not recruited from research groups] (advantage: new perspective and experience in programming, disadvantage: sometimes creates gap)
-- NeIC seems optimized for infrastructure services but course development falls outside
+- NeIC seems .blue[optimized for infrastructure services] but course development falls outside
-- Administrative overhead for a relatively small project
+- .blue[Administrative overhead] for a relatively small project
 - Stakeholders and funding bodies like numbers and success stories but these can be difficult to quantify in workshops
 - We have team members with 25% or less involvement: tricky both for management and the team member
-- Team members have to report to partially disjoint stakeholders
+- Team members have to report to partially .blue[disjoint stakeholders]
-- With all the firefighting that we have to do in many projects there is no time left to do long-term lesson development
+- With all the firefighting that we have to do in many projects there is .blue[no time left to do long-term lesson development]

 ---